It’s time for me to come clean.

 My first priority was to heal so I could emerge whole, in control, and better able to serve you.

 My Pain is Now Your Gain: My New Books Will Help You Crush Your Crazy Cravings™ and Rebound After Relapse™

 At last, I’m excited to announce that I’m ready to serve you again.

 It’s strange.
 When I feel shattered, betrayed and broken, I get quite creative.

-In it, I give you easy tools to let go of your irrational urges, which keep you hooked on unhealthy, sugary, salty or fatty nonfoods.
+In my upcoming book, I give you easy tools to let go of your irrational urges, which keep you hooked on unhealthy, sugary, salty or fatty nonfoods.

 That book grew out of my lightening-bolt realization that unless rein in your Crazy Cravings, you’ll never lose weight.